pellisdoamaral/quotebot/README.md

 Check out the Customizations file for a few simple ways to tailor the bot to your group chat's preferences!

+**NOTE:** The bot will only be online while your computer is awake.
+If that's a problem, for instance if your friends are in multiple time zones or sleep schedules, then you can just host the bot on multiple computers.
+Just have someone else in the group follow steps 2 and 3 of these instructions, making sure to use the exact same bot token that you used.
+(If you do this, you'll want to look at the poolCopy command description in the CommandsList file.)

 ---